johnfn/ts2gd/README.md

 ### Vector2 / Vector3 operator overloading

-For now, TypeScript sadly has no support for operator overloading.
+TypeScript sadly has no support for operator overloading.

-But for now, you have to write code like this:
+For now, you have to write code like this:

 ```
 const v1 = Vector(1, 2)